learn-co-curriculum/node-fs/README.md

 Speaking of buffers, we can pass a buffer as the content (second argument) to the `writeFile()` function.

 It's worth mentioning that `writeFile()` has a synchronous counterpart `writeFileSync()` analogous how `readFile` has `readFileSync`.

+The above code can be found in `write.js`.
+Go ahead and run this code in the terminal to see the output.

 ## Resources